 Make sure you’re covered for all incidents that can occur during your holiday.
 In the worst case, a return flight to your home country has to be organized and if medical supervision is necessary, this can get expensive.
 And who doesn’t want to be back home in such a case?

-Unfortunately, nowadays you also have to consider incidents like natural disasters or terrorist attacks.
-When that happens, no one wants to be stuck overseas!
+Unfortunately, nowadays you also have to consider incidents like natural disasters, terrorist attacks or pandemics like the COVID-19 pandemic that affect everyone.

 Good travel insurance should cover you in any case, even in the unlikely event of death.
 A return to your home country must be guaranteed.